 - Describe innovative approaches being used to manage GCP compliance and ensure quality in the development of new therapeutics in a changing international regulatory landscape

 - Explain how to apply fundamental and advanced scientific and regulatory approaches to current and emerging pharmaceutical quality issues, including a strong emphasis on global harmonization efforts within and outside the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH)

 TRACK 13: COMPARATIVE EFFECTIVENESS RESEARCH/GLOBAL HEALTH OUTCOMES AND ECONOMICS

 - Describe current issues in measuring and communicating the medical need, health impact, and economic value associated with medical interventions

-- Evaluate treatment heterogeneity and comparative effectiveness research (methods and applications)
+- Evaluate treatment heterogeneity and CER (methods and applications)

 TRACK 14: CLINICAL SAFETY AND PHARMACOVIGILANCE

 - Discuss a broad array of concepts and tools (traditional and new) that support participants’ pursuit of excellence in patient safety, for both investigational and marketed health care products